emu4crt/files/README.md

 - Windows 7 seems quicker than Windows 10 to switch resolution, at least with CRT Emudriver.

-- Emulation logic has been preserved, so, game compatibility should be same as Mednafen official release.
+- Emulation logic is preserved, so, game compatibility should be same as Mednafen official release.

 - Alt+Enter usage, to switch from fullscreen to window mode can generate rendering scaling issues.